-- 2.3.1 Provide PIRSA with stock assessment and stock status reports for BL and GL in the SZ; - 2.3.2 Provide PIRSA with scientific advice to support the sustainable management of the SZ of the South Australian Abalone Fishery, including TACC setting in accordance with the Management Plan and the review of the Harvest Strategy; - 2.3.3 Fishery-independent surveys of the abundance of both species in surveyed Spatial Assessment Units (SAUs) located across the fishery - 2.3.4 Assist PIRSA and industry with implementation of finer-scale, spatial management of the fishery; and; - 2.3.5 Provide PIRSA and industry with 'year-to-date', catch and effort data summaries to support TACC setting.
+- 2.3.1 Provide PIRSA with stock assessment and stock status reports for BL and GL in the SZ. - 2.3.2 Provide PIRSA with scientific advice to support the sustainable management of the SZ of the South Australian Abalone Fishery, including TACC setting in accordance with the Management Plan and the review of the Harvest Strategy. - 2.3.3 Fishery-independent surveys of the abundance of both species in surveyed Spatial Assessment Units (SAUs) located across the fishery in 2020/21 and 2022/23 (there are no surveys in 2019/20 or 2021/22). - 2.3.4 Assist PIRSA and industry with implementation of finer-scale, spatial management of the fishery; and; - 2.3.5 Provide PIRSA and industry with 'year-to-date', catch and effort data summaries to support TACC setting.